We’re partnering with businesses and training providers to co-design innovative projects to drive apprenticeships.

 Time has flown by for Nick, who recently celebrated 12 months working at Camera House.
 Helensvale Camera House Manager, Robert, has nothing but praise for the young man.

 EPIC Assist (EPIC) believes that everyone deserves the opportunity to find meaningful work.
-Village Roadshow Theme Parks wholeheartedly supports this concept, and over the last year, they have been working alongside EPIC to offer employment opportunities to people with disability.
+Village Roadshow Theme Parks wholeheartedly supports this concept, and over the last year.

 Lachlan may only be in Year 11, but he’s already making steps to kick-start his future career.
 Lachlan connected with us and started his Certificate II in Retail Services traineeship in March this year.